stolostron/rhacm-docs/_pages/basic_content_standards.md

 * Request techincal review for any changes other than typos or broken links.
 (BZ or DDF are not usually opened by SMEs; seek engineer approval before making changes.)
 * Check broken links as you build content.
 Use the easy _Check my links_ plug-in on each PR in preview mode.
 * Check your PR requests from team members.
 From the repo, click on **Pull requests** in the header and check for any reviews assigned to you.
-* Add the number of peer reviews you requested or completed to your Sprint work and accomplishments.
-This counts as work.
+* Keep track of peer reviews you request or complete by using the Slack user group `@pr-docs-acm-team`.

 ## Creating a file or section